 - Cool to lukewarm.
 BE CAREFUL to make sure it’s lukewarm.
 Cold syrupwon’t dissolve the honey into the mixture, but hot syrup will kill the beneficial qualities of raw honey.
 Make sure it’s still warm, but under 120 degrees.

 - Store in the fridge for up to 2 months.
 Take 1 tablespoon daily for immune boosting, or 1 tablespoon three times a day if you are sick.
 Kids can take a teaspoon a day.

 You can substitute fresh elderberries or frozen elderberries for dried ones.
 Just use 1 1/3 cups in place of the 2/3 cups of dried elderberries.

 I love the difference in my wellness when I take my elderberry syrup regularly.
 And making it is fun.
 You can make it into elderberry gummies as well.
+Or try this awesome elderberry jam recipe if you prefer to get your elderberries that way.
 Check out how and give it a try.